cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 The choices on table and column names are not arbitrary.
-If you follow Cake's database naming conventions, and Cake's class naming conventions (both outlined in :doc:`/basic-principles-of-cakephp/cakephp-conventions`), you'll be able to take advantage of a lot of free functionality and avoid configuration.
+If you follow Cake's database naming conventions, and Cake's class naming conventions (both outlined in :doc:`/getting-started/cakephp-conventions`), you'll be able to take advantage of a lot of free functionality and avoid configuration.
-Cake is flexible enough to accomodate even the worst legacy database schema, but adhering to convention will save you time.
+Cake is flexible enough to accommodate even the worst legacy database schema, but adhering to convention will save you time.

-Check out :doc:`/basic-principles-of-cakephp/cakephp-conventions` for more information, but suffice it to say that naming our table 'posts' automatically hooks it to our Post model, and having fields called 'modified' and 'created' will be automagically managed by Cake.
+Check out :doc:`/getting-started/cakephp-conventions` for more information, but suffice it to say that naming our table 'posts' automatically hooks it to our Post model, and having fields called 'modified' and 'created' will be automagically managed by Cake.